spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

     (flows are unbound by default) and to define an efficiency.
     The order of the nodes is important for that definition (see later on).
-    It may seem unintuitive to define an efficiency through a three-way relationship instead of a property of a unit, but this approach allows to define efficiencies between any flow coming in and out of the unit (e.g. CHP).
+    It may seem unintuitive to define an efficiency through a three-way relationship instead of a property of a unit, but this approach allows you to define efficiencies between any flow(s) coming in and out of the unit (e.g. CHP).

 -   Right click on the *report\_\_output* class, and select *Add relationships* from the context menu.
 The *Add relationships*